kevindbaik/kevindbaik/README.md

 ### 🙋🏻‍♂️ Hello I'm Kevin!
 I'm a full stack software engineer with a background in behavior psychology.
 I love exploring new frameworks and learning about different approaches to software design.
+My favorite technologies right now are: React.js, JavaScript, Node.js, and PostgreSQL.

 My goal as a developer is to be a little bit more knowledgeable and experienced than I was yesterday.